Site Overlay

 What do General Practice Dentists do?

-General dentists offer a comprehensive range of oral healthcare services, including preventive care (such as cleanings, exams, and X-rays), restorative care (like fillings, crowns, and root canals), and cosmetic services (like whitening and veneers) for patients of all ages.
+General dentists offer a comprehensive range of oral healthcare services, including preventive care (such as cleanings, exams, and X-rays), restorative care (such as fillings, crowns, and root canals), and cosmetic services (such as whitening and veneers) for patients of all ages.

 They diagnose and treat common dental issues, such as cavities and gum disease, offer emergency care, and provide patient education on at-home oral hygiene practices to maintain optimal long-term oral health.